nickjer/namecheap-ddns/README.md

 A command line interface (CLI) used to update the A + Dynamic DNS records for Namecheap.

+## Pre-compiled Binaries

+You can download and run the [pre-compiled binaries] to get up and running immediately.

 ## Installation

-Install using [cargo]:
+An alternative is to install using [cargo]:

 ```shell
 cargo install namecheap-ddns
 ```

-## Pre-compiled Binaries

-An alternative method is to download and run the [pre-compiled binaries].

 ## Usage